 Selected Papers:

-Tapping into Talent: Coupling Education and Innovation Policies for Economic Growth, forthcoming, Review of Economic Studies, w/ Ufuk Akcigit, Marta Prato
+Tapping into Talent: Coupling Education and Innovation Policies for Economic Growth, w/ Ufuk Akcigit and Marta Prato, Review of Economic Studies, 2025, 92(2): 696-736

 Idea Production and Team Structure, R&R, AEJ: Macro